High School Information

 - 0.5 credit of Fit 4 You (Physical Education)

-- 0.5 credit of Health
+- 0.5 credit of Health Education

 This leaves 1 credit remaining (for a 6 credit schedule) or 2 credits remaining (for a 7 credit schedule) for elective courses.
 Many Classical School graduates will fill one of those credits with a foreign language class (generally Spanish) while the other credit is often filled with a Fine Arts elective, such as music, theater, or art.
-The Appleton Area School District Course and Career Planning Guide contains graduation requirements and descriptions for all courses, including all electives, available to freshmen:
+The Appleton Area School District Course Guide contains graduation requirements and descriptions for all courses, including all electives, available to freshmen:

 Summer School

 If a student would like to take more than 6-7 credits their freshman year, online summer school through Appleton eSchool is an option to create some scheduling flexibility.
 Students may take a semester course online the summer prior to their freshman year.
 The two most popular online freshman courses are Health and Semester 1 of Civics.
 Students opting to take one of those required courses online during the summer will create a half-credit opening in their freshman-year schedule.
 That half-credit opening may then be filled with another half-credit elective or a study hall.
+The list of summer online courses is typically available in January on eSchool's website.

 Science